35. Application exercise: version 15

 def build_http_response(self, request: LocalProxy, session: LocalProxy, config: dict, status_code: int,

-result: dict) -> (Response, int):
+résultat: dict) -> (Response, int):

-# The HTML response depends on the status code returned by the controller
+# the HTML response depends on the status code returned by the controller

-# in which case, a view must be displayed
+# in which case a

 asv_configs = config['mvc']["asv"]

-found = False
+trouvé = False

 i = 0

-# iterate through the list of views
+# browse the list of views

 nb_views = len(asv_configs)

-while not found and i < nb_views:
+while not trouvé and i < nb_views:

-# view #i
+# view n° i

 asv_config = asv_configs[i]

-# states associated with view #i
+# states associated with view n° i

-if state in states:
+if état in états:

-found = True
+trouvé = True

 else: